Miriam González Durántez: Personal life

 González Durántez dated the British politician Nick Clegg for several years in Brussels before they married in 2000.
 The couple have three sons.
 She insisted on giving their children Spanish names if they were to have the family name "Clegg".
-She is a practising Roman Catholic, and the couple agreed that their children will be raised as such, though her husband is agnostic.
+She is a practising Roman Catholic, and the couple agreed that their children would be raised as such, though her husband is agnostic.
 She has not taken British citizenship and so, as an EU citizen who is not a Commonwealth or Irish citizen, she can vote in local and European elections; but not at UK general elections.

 González Durántez spoke of her relationship with the United Kingdom in a 2014 interview stating that after living in the country she: "felt a freedom that I had never felt before in my life, a freedom to be myself.
 I come from a culture, in Spain, in Brussels, where, if you want to be a lawyer, you study law, if you want to be an economist, you study economy.
 Whatever you do early in your life determines what you do later on.
 When I came here, I went for lots of chats with people because I didn't know what to do.
 And pretty much all of them said, 'What do you want to do?'
 And I was like, 'Me?
 You want to know what I think?
 I have a choice?'"

 As of 2021, González Durántez lives in California.

 2010 UK general election campaign

-When Sarah Brown and Samantha Cameron became increasingly involved in the media and 2010 general election campaigns, González Durántez publicly said that she would be willing to help with the campaign but, unlike Cameron, she would be unable to take time off from work and her family life to take part.
+When Sarah Brown and Samantha Cameron became increasingly involved in the media and 2010 UK general election campaigns, González Durántez publicly said that she would be willing to help with the campaign but, unlike Cameron, she would be unable to take time off from work and her family life to take part.
 Asked by a Spanish newspaper whether she would quit her job, González Durántez said that "If Nick were Prime Minister and I had to give up my job to support the country, I would have no problem in doing so."